DanHodges/TheologicalDictionary/Paradise.md

 # Paradise
-Definition of Paradise coming soon.
+The definition of Paradise is coming soon!